bquarant/wip/_posts/2013-12-3-brownie-points-genetics-and-pharmacology.md

 ### Role of Sonic Hedgehog \(Shh\)
 - Sonic hedgehog \(Shh\) is a key paracrine factor implicated in embryogenesis
 - Critical role we should know is its orchestration of anterior cleavage of the prosencephalon
-- Alterations in Shh homeostasis leads to craniofacial defects.
-See: Fetal Alcohol Syndrome
+- Alterations in Shh homeostasis leads to craniofacial defects, role in fetal alcohol syndrome \(FAS\)

 <br>